 The largest city of the island, São Filipe, is located to the west of Fogo.
 With about 20,000 inhabitants, it’s the fourth-largest city of Cape Verde after Praia, Mindelo and Assomada.
 The island is becoming progressively more popular with tourists looking for something a little out of the ordinary for their holiday.
 The beaches, which are black from the volcanic lava, may not be as stunning as those on other Cape Verde islands but the landscape throughout is quite spectacular and a trek up to the top of Pico de Fogo makes for a highly memorable trip.
 What’s more, the island produces its very own delightful and highly intoxicating wine from grapes grown inside the volcano’s crater.

-There are no international flights to Fogo, but the island can be reached by either plane or ferry from Praia, the Capital city on the island of Santiago.
+There are no international flights to Fogo Cape Verde, but the island can be reached by either plane or ferry from Praia, the Capital city on the island of Santiago.

 São Felipe airport has daily connections with Praia and the flight takes 30 minutes.

-- Hiking and TrekkingOn Fogo, being one of the smaller islands, tourism is relatively modest, but is slowly expanding.
+- Hiking and TrekkingOn Fogo Cape Verde, being one of the smaller islands, tourism is relatively modest, but is slowly expanding.
 The island’s natural terrain offers some of the main activities.
 Hiking and trekking are popular and attract people to the island.
 If you are principally after beaches and swimming, then Fogo may not be the most appropriate island to choose.

-- Visit São FelipeThe historic town of São Felipe, the island’s capital, is worth visiting and is considered one of the most attractive towns in Cape Verde; along with the Chã das Caldeiras these are the prime tourist attractions.
+- Visit São FelipeThe historic town of São Felipe, capital of Fogo Cape Verde, is worth visiting and is considered one of the most attractive towns in Cape Verde; along with the Chã das Caldeiras these are the prime tourist attractions.
 The town is one of the oldest in Cape Verde, dating from the 16th Century.
 The oldest being Ribeira Grande in Santo Antão.
 In 1655 pirates destroyed the town.

 - Whale WatchingFogo is located on one the migratory routes for whales.
 If you visit in February you should expect to see these magnificent creatures just a short distance from the beach.
 This is possible through until June, but the likelihood reduces slightly as time goes on.